berbaquero/reeddit/readme.md

 For now, Reeddit works properly on recent versions of Webkit-based browsers (Chrome and Safari, desktop and mobile) - it's been tested on iOS 5+ (iPhone and iPad) and Android 4+.

-I used the flexbox module for layout, and Firefox's implementation is kinda wonky.
-Besides that, it works good on latest Firefox versions.
+I used the Flexbox module (2009 spec) for layout, and Firefox's implementation is kinda wonky.
+Should be getting into upgrading to the latest flexbox module spec soon.

 My original intention was to create an iOS 5-optimized mobile webapp - I wanted to try the then-introduced `-webkit-overflow-scrolling: touch` property, that allows native touch scrolling for content with overflow.

-On the Desktop, Reeddit is great as an [Application Shortcut](http://support.google.com/chrome/bin/answer.py?hl=en-GB&answer=95710) on Google Chrome, or as a Mac app, with [Fluid](http://fluidapp.com/). :D
+On the Desktop, Reeddit is great as an [Application Shortcut](http://support.google.com/chrome/bin/answer.py?hl=en-GB&answer=95710) on Google Chrome, or as a Mac app, with [Fluid](http://fluidapp.com/), and can be installed as a Firefox App on latest Firefox. :D

 ### License